ivopascal/Epistemic_Kwartet/README.md

 The code is located here: "https://github.com/ivopascal/Epistemic_Kwartet.git"

 ## Graphical User Interface
 After running the main code and generating the output.txt file, this output.txt file is used to create the graphical user interface.
-The code can be run by using RUN INSTRUCTIONS.
-The graphical user interface will show for the first game, the cards each player has at the end of a turn.
+The code can be run by using python3 UI.py.
+To start you need to press the start button, afterwards the next turn button can be used to see the next turn.
+The graphical user interface will show for all turns the first game, the cards each player has at the end of a turn.
 In the rounds where the request failed, the GUI will not show any changes.